My 60 Things

 At school we will be encouraging the children to complete the first 20 things whilst they are in Y1 and Y2.
 The next 20 in Y3 and Y4 and finally the last 20 whilst in Y5 and Y6.

-Periodically we will ask the children to bring in their booklets and books to share with their teachers and peers.
+Periodically we will ask the children to bring in their booklets and books/folders to share with their teachers and peers.
 Children will be given plenty of notice and typically it is every term, after a half term holiday.
-They will need to have provided evidence in their books of what they have completed.
+They will need to have provided evidence in their books/folders of what they have completed.
 This could be in the form of photos, leaflets, art work and written work such as labels and captions, diary entries or recounts of the activities.

 We will be asking the children to bring in board games to play for an afternoon session whilst the teacher spends time with each child finding out what they have been up to at home.
-During COVID restrictions there may be changes to how the afternoons are run.

 Occasionally children will be set a Half Term challenge.
 In the past this has been making a den, making a cake and making a mini garden.
 The participation has been phenomenal and some featured in The Maidenhead Advertiser!